polkafoundry/polkadocs/docs/developer/README.md

 ## Programmatically call contracts

-In this step, we will learn how to programmatically interact with the `SimpleStore` contract we created during last step.
+In this step, we will learn how to programmatically interact with the `SimpleStore` contract we created during the last step.

 Any Icetea node may choose to expose an RPC interface so that clients can query for blockchain data and interact with contracts.
 However, working with that RPC directly is a little cumbersome, so we will make use of the [@iceteachain/web3](https://github.com/TradaTech/icetea-web3) library.
 It is a handy wrapper around the Icetea node' RPC.